inova-notas/mirage-queue/README.md

 }
 ```

-This library offers two methods for message delivery to the consumer.
-The first method allows immediate consumption of the message right after it's sent.
-The second method allows you to schedule the message for future processing.
-You can access the **IPublisher** interface through dependency injection.
+This library provides two ways to deliver messages to the consumer.
+The first option lets the consumer receive and process the message immediately after it’s sent.
+The second option allows you to schedule the message for processing at a later time.
+You can use the **IPublisher** interface via dependency injection.

 ``` csharp
 public class MyService(IPublisher publisher){